 The insurer starts paying your benefits within 18 days if your claim is not disputed and if you were off work for more than seven days.
 Conversely, the insurer or employer must notify the Workers’ Compensation Board within that time period if they plan to dispute the claim.

-Let Our Ronkonkoma Workers’ Compensation Attorney Help You File a Successful Workplace Injury Claim
+Let an Experienced Long Island Workers Compensation Lawyer from Our Team Help You File a Successful Workplace Injury Claim

 Do you have questions about the workers’ compensation process?
 The workers comp attorneys at our firm can explain the requirements and steps at a no-risk, free consultation.
 Contact Turley Redmond & Rosasco today to schedule your free appointment with a top Long Island workers compensation lawyer.
 We have offices in Nassau and Suffolk County.